physiopy/phys2bids/docs/howto.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If your file contains more than one (f)MRI acquisition (or runs), you can give multiple values to ``-ntp`` and ``tr`` arguments in order to get multiple ``.tsv.gz`` outputs.

-By specifying the number of timepoints in each acquisition, ``phys2bids`` will recursively cut the input file by detecting the first trigger of the entire session and the ones after the cutting point you specified.
+By specifying the number of timepoints in each acquisition, ``phys2bids`` will recursively cut the input file by detecting the first trigger of the entire session and the ones after the number of timepoints you specified.

 .. code-block:: shell
      phys2bids -in two_scans_samefreq_all.txt -chtrig 2 -ntp 536 398 -tr 1.2 -thr 2